-- The Counter Reformation was a Catholic response to the Protestant Reformation. - There were Catholic renewal movements alongside the Reformation.
-Erasmus and others sought to reform the morals of the priesthood. - Cardinal Jimenez in Spain was so successful at establishing reforms, that the Reformation had little impact in Spain. - New movements arose too, such as the Jesuits under Ignatius of Loyola, seeking to defend the church and serve more faithfully. - The Council of Trent, which met many times during1545-1563, circled the wagons and didn't give the Protestants any ground.
-The Apocrypha were canonized, Protestant teaching on justification was condemned as heresy, and salvation was again confirmed to be in the Catholic church and nowhere else. - The purity of the Church was addressed, however, and the widespread moral laxity of the Middle Ages was a thing of the past. - Trent became a standard of doctrine the Catholics could agree on in their controversies with the Protestants.
+- The Counter Reformation was a Catholic response to the Protestant Reformation. - Catholic renewal movements, led by Erasmus & others, sought to reform the morals of the priesthood. - Cardinal Jimenez in Spain was so successful at establishing reforms, that the Reformation had little impact in Spain. - New movements arose too, such as the Jesuits under Ignatius of Loyola, seeking to defend the church and serve more faithfully. - The Council of Trent, which met many times during 1545-1563, circled the wagons and didn't give the Protestants any ground.
+The Apocrypha was canonized, Protestant teaching on justification was condemned as heresy, and salvation was again confirmed to be in the Catholic church and nowhere else. - Purity in the Church was addressed, however, & the widespread moral laxity of the Middle Ages became a thing of the past. - Trent became a standard of doctrine the Catholics could agree on in their controversies with the Protestants.
 (Tridentine Catholicism)